Travelling Poland With Kids: An Autism-Friendly Guide

 If you are British, make sure you travel with the free GHIC card.
 This allows access to free or reduced healthcare in some countries under specific circumstances.

-Vaccinations for visiting Poland
+Vaccinations for Visiting Poland

 There are no unusual vaccine requirements for most UK travellers, but you should check the latest NHS travel health advice before departure.
 Typically, anywhere you travel outside of the UK will require you to have the standard vaccines recommended for life in the UK.
-The most reliable source for up-to-date travel vaccination guidance is the FitForTravel by the NHS (which has now retired and is integrated into the standard NHS Inform website and the Travel Pro website).
+The most reliable source for up-to-date travel vaccination guidance is from the NHS Inform website and the Travel Pro website.

-Currency in Poland
+Currency Used in Poland

 The local currency is the Polish złoty (PLN).
 Poland is highly card-friendly, especially in cities, shopping centres and restaurants.
 However, small market stalls, rural cafes or public toilets may prefer cash.
 I recommend carrying a small amount.